 Employees may authorize dues deductions by submitting a written authorization to the Union, who will then notify the City of such deductions.
-Said authorization shall remain in effect unless withdrawn in writing by the Union, or unless the employee terminates employment or transfers out of the Union.
+Said authorization shall remain in effect unless withdrawn in writing by the Union, or unless the employee terminates employment or transfers from the Union (July 2020).

-Employees will be allowed to have insurance premiums deducted from their pay check to cover insurances offered by the Teamsters Local 1932 Union.
+Employees will be allowed to have insurance premiums deducted from their paycheck to cover insurances offered by the Teamster Local 1932.
 Said Payment will be in a lump sum payable to the Union and the Union will be responsible for payment to the carriers and administration of the programs.